Helix Aspersa

 Contemporary Art Space Chester

 The title, Helix, references both the Latin word for galaxy and Helix Aspersa, the scientific name for the garden snail.
 The work explores the interplay between the microcosm and the macrocosm, suggesting how one can be reflected within the other through the spiral theory and the golden ratio.
-The cast iron tube functions as both a microscope, peering into the smallest forms of life, and a telescope, gazing into the vastness of the cosmos—questioning the intricate pattern of interconnection that binds them.
+The tube in which the shell is sited functions as both a microscope, peering into the smallest forms of life, and a telescope, gazing into the vastness of the cosmos, questioning the intricate pattern of interconnection.